gelatodigital/vrf-contracts/README.md

 ## Web3 Function Details

 ### User arguments
-- `consumerAddress: string` is the address that is receives the callback from the W3F.
+- `consumerAddress: string` is the address that requests randomness and receives the callback from the W3F.

 ### Storage